kwaldenphd/matplotlib-intro/README.md

 - [Choosing Colormaps in Matplotlib](https://matplotlib.org/tutorials/colors/colormaps.html#sphx-glr-tutorials-colors-colormaps-py)
 - [Creating Colormaps in Matplotlib](https://matplotlib.org/3.1.1/tutorials/colors/colormap-manipulation.html)

+<blockquote>Q2: Describe the different types of colormaps in your own words.
+What are the parameters or factors to consider when choosing a colormap?</blockquote>

 ## Putting It All Together

 86. So how would we use these arguments when generating a plot?